Local moving companies in Orlando

 - Change of address: Make sure to submit your USPS change of address form at least a week before you move.
 You’ll be able to choose your official move date so your mail is forwarded to Minnesota seamlessly.
 Get started here.

-- Moving insurance: Insurance rules aren’t the same everywhere.
-They change depending on the state.
+- Moving insurance: Insurance requirements vary by state, so be sure to review the regulations where you live.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Things to do in Minnesota